Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 It’s even possible to take a course narrative script and have Gen AI rewrite it into an instructor-led training format.

 One thing to consider when using AI tools is that your company’s information is likely proprietary.
-That means you shouldn’t put it into a system your company does not approve.
-Tools like ChatGPT are free; once content is put into them, that information becomes public.
-There are enterprise versions now, but even those must be approved by your company.
+That means you shouldn’t put it into a system that your company doesn’t approve.
+Tools like ChatGPT are free; once content is entered, that information becomes public.
+Enterprise versions are now available, but even those must be approved by your company.

-Gen AI may not be great at generating original and good content, but it can summarize and reformat current content well.
+Gen AI may not be great at generating original, high-quality content, but it can summarize and reformat existing content well.
 Notice I’ll always call out good.
-That’s because AI doesn’t create much good content, typically mediocre or bad.
+That’s because AI doesn’t produce much high-quality content; it’s typically mediocre or poor and requires such heavy editing that you might as well start with original content.

 How Not to Use AI To Train Employees on Company Technology

-There are a lot more poor uses for AI than there are helpful.
-One of the best ways to ensure you’re not poorly using AI is to not rely too much on it and revise and review everything it outputs.
+There are many more harmful uses of AI than helpful ones.
+One of the best ways to avoid misusing AI is to prevent overreliance on it and to review and revise everything it outputs.

 My best suggestion is never to have it generate original content.
-Have AI only work with content you input into it unless you know the topic well and can verify its output properly.
+Have AI only work on content you input, unless you know the topic well and can verify its output.
 It will make stuff up (hallucinate) and act confident when presenting wholly fabricated information.

-It will even make up links that are completely fake and never existed and cite it as a source so be very careful.
+It will even create links that never existed and cite them as sources, so be very careful.

 Don’t Generate Learning/Performance Objectives With AI

-This is first on my list because I’ve seen a lot of suggestions for using AI to generate objectives.
-The suggestion is always to paste in your content and ask for objects.
+This is first on my list because I’ve seen many suggestions to use AI to generate objectives.
+The suggestion is always to paste your content and request objects.

 The huge (massive) problem with this is that objects should never follow the content.
 The objectives are what people must do to succeed in their jobs; it’s not throwing a bunch of content at them and then figuring out what they could learn from that content later.